xpl/useless/README.md

 ### From Git

-Run `git clone https://github.com/xpl/useless.git` in `node_modules` subfolder of your project.
+1. Go to `node_modules` subfolder of your project
+2. Run `git clone https://github.com/xpl/useless.git`, go to `useless` folder
+3. Run `npm install` to install dependencies
+4. Optionally, run `node build.js` to test if everything's ok

 ### As monolithic pre-built script